 Where to stay in Cabanaconde

 We stayed the night before our trek at Pachamama.
-We had heard great things from other travellers and we can confirm it is a great choice.
+We had heard great things from other travellers and I can confirm it is a great choice.
 The staff are really helpful.
 On arrival they give you a map and are happy to help you plan your route.
 What I really appreciate is that they encourage people to hike independently, which is refreshing after constantly being approached by people trying to sell you tours!
 The food is good, but not the cheapest.
 They do have a proper pizza oven though!
 The hostel is also really good place for solo travellers to meet other people to hike with.
 We paid 80 soles for a double room, private bathroom and (very good) breakfast.

-Our 3 day route for hiking Colca Canyon
+Our 3 day route for hiking Colca Canyon without a guide

 Below I will detail exactly what route we took for our 3 days.
 There are easier and harder routes.
 We chose a moderate to challenging option, opting to stay off the main trail that tours tend to take.
 Using a map you can easily figure out which trails you can take yourself.
+I also really recommend speaking to the staff at Pachamama Hostel.
+They are local, and give great advice on which route to take!

 Day 1 – Cabanaconde to Llahuar

 Our first day started with a very good breakfast at Pachamama’s.
 We seemed to be the last ones to leave that morning which got me a bit worried.
 We were at the square buying tourist tickets at 7.45 am.
 These cost 70 soles each, and will be checked when you start your descent, and when you make it back out of the canyon.
 We were told to buy them directly from the office as there are sometimes people around the trail attempting to sell fakes.
+I have also heard that you can buy them at the head of the trail.
+I personally liked the idea of having it from the official office, and then not having to worry about it again.
+You must buy the tourist ticket, and you may be asked to present it at any time (we actually weren’t).

 Heading out of town is easy as their are many signs and locals to ask.
 The first 30 minutes are mostly flat, and there are some nice views of the canyon.
 I spotted a condor from the first lookout too.
 The path then becomes a steep, snaking descent.
 Walking poles would definitely be a good idea here.
 The steep descent can be hard on the knees.
 There is a little respite as the trail flattens and sweeps around the side of the canyon, however the sun was beating hard.
 Then it’s another steep decline to the road below.
-To this road took around 3 hours.
-Here there is a bridge and geyser, which offers a nice resting place. pushing on, we followed the road gradually up to where it eventually forks.
+To this road, it took around 3 hours.
+Here there is a bridge and geyser, which offers a nice resting place.
+Pushing on, we followed the road gradually up to where it eventually forks.
 At the fork is a rather lonely bus stop, where we found a lovely black dog waiting for us!
-He followed us to the left, through a handfull of houses, and the final descent to Llahuar Lodge.
+He followed us to the left, through a handful of houses, and the final descent to Llahuar Lodge.
 We stumbled into the lodge just over 4 hours after leaving Cabanaconde.

 We paid 40 soles each for lunch, dinner, bed and breakfast.
 The food was really good, and enough to fill us up.
 Be aware that everything in the canyon is more expensive, and options are very limited.
-As we are lunch with our new canine friend Jack, we watched others arrive.
+As we had lunch with our new canine friend Jack, we watched others arrive.
 Some also had dogs in tow.
 I asked the staff about the dogs, and she said they just spend their lives following the tourists along the trails!
 So don’t be surprised if you pick up a dog along the way!

 After lunch we spent a few hours relaxing in the hot springs.
 Right on the river and 2 minutes from the huts of Llahuar lodge, the springs are great for achey muscles.
 Our night was spent in a cute but simple hut with a double bed.